simonfrey/s4/README.md

 This will build you the required file.
 You now can copy to `build` folder to your web server (or use it locally) and it should run s4 as intended.

+### Building the frontend in case you don't have a [go](https://golang.org/) build environment setup in your machine.

+Build the image that builds the frontend:
+`docker build . -t s4`

+Build the frontend using the image:
+` docker run -it --rm -v ./build:/app/build s4`

+Find the frontend in the `build/` directory, containing all resources in-line.

 ## 💸 Report Bugs & Tip

 Please use [Github Issues](https://github.com/simonfrey/s4/issues) in order to report bugs